-Furthermore, Southwestern Community College District does not discriminate on the basis of sex in its educational programs and sexual harassment and sexual violence are types of sex discrimination.
+Southwestern Community College District does not discriminate on the basis of sex in its educational programs.
+Sexual harassment and sexual violence are types of sex discrimination.
 Other acts can also be forms of sex-based discrimination and are also prohibited whether sexually based or not and include dating violence, domestic violence, and stalking.
-The Southwestern Community College District addresses sexual misconduct, education programs, and procedures that address sexual assault, domestic violence, dating violence, and stalking, when it is reported to a college or District official.
+The Southwestern Community College District addresses sexual misconduct by sponsoring educational programs and providing prevention efforts.
+The District has procedures that address sexual assault, domestic violence, dating violence, and stalking, when it is reported to a college or District official.